Storm Reference - Data Modification

 Edit Mode

-To modify data in a Cortex using Storm, you must enter “edit mode”.
+To perform an edit operation in Storm, you must enter “edit mode”.
 Edit mode makes use of several conventions to specify what changes should be made and to what data:

 Edit Brackets